 The Rewards Programme: Worth Signing Up?

-LOOKFANTASTIC runs a tiered loyalty programme called Beauty Plus.
-It’s free, and you earn points on every order — 4 points per £1 spent at the base level, going up to 8 points per £1 if you hit the top tier.
-100 points convert to roughly £1 off.
+The Beauty Plus loyalty programme, which has a tiered structure, is operated by LOOKFANTASTIC.
+Sign-up is free, and you earn points on every order: 4 points per £1 spent at the base level, climbing to 8 points per £1 at the top tier.
+Roughly 100 points convert to £1 off.

 Delivery, Returns and Customer Service